-In 2004, Serendipity celebrated its 50th anniversary by breaking a Guinness World record for the most expensive dessert, the Golden Opulence Sundae, that used the most expensive and highest quality ingredients from around the world.
+In 2004, Serendipity celebrated its 50th anniversary by breaking a Guinness World record for the most expensive dessert, the Golden Opulence Sundae, which used the most expensive and highest quality ingredients from around the world.

-Drizzled with 23 karat edible gold leaf topped with a tiny glass bowl of exclusive dessert caviar, the sundae is served in a Baccarat crystal goblet with an 18 karat gold spoon.
+Drizzled with 23-karat edible gold leaf topped with a tiny glass bowl of exclusive dessert caviar, the sundae is served in a Baccarat crystal goblet with an 18-karat gold spoon.
 It was only $1000!

 Don’t worry--you can experience paradise at a much more affordable price by trying their signature dessert, the Frozen Hot Chocolate.

 Serendipity has been the scene of several films and TV series, including, of course, the 2001 comedy Serendipity.
 One Fine Day (1996) has a scene that features the Frozen Hot Chocolate.
-An episode of the TV series Girls mentions the Frozen Hot chocolate.
+An episode of the TV series Girls mentions the Frozen Hot Chocolate.
 And how could Serendipity not make an appearance in the quintessential show about being a teen in New York City, Gossip Girl.

-Z - ROOSEVELT ISLAND TRAM enter at 2nd Avenue between 59th and 60th Streets
+Z - ROOSEVELT ISLAND TRAM Enter at 2nd Avenue between 59th and 60th Streets